** Please sign up for the Charter Commission email list via www.eepurl.com/bKbp1D.

 To Our Fellow Stakeholders and Residents,

-We are all excited about the work we have started with Newton’s Charter Review.
+We are all excited about the work we have undertaken reviewing Newton's charter.

-As we move forward, we will remain focused on our community’s shared interest in greater public participation in government and the effectiveness, responsiveness, and efficiency of our government.
+As we continue to move forward, we will remain focused on our community’s shared interest in greater public participation in government and the effectiveness, responsiveness, and efficiency of our government.

 For those of you who have been following our Article 2: Legislative Review, please CLICK HERE for an Article 2 Discussion Guide.